 In keeping with the mission of King Philanthropies, the program aims to achieve enduring, large-scale change in the lives of the world’s poorest people.
 Since we launched King Essentials in 2017, funded work by program grantees has improved the lives of several million people across multiple countries.

-Focus on the countries and populations with the highest need.current focus countries →
+Focus on the countries and populations with the greatest need.current focus countries →

 Identify organizations whose work aligns with both priority investment areas and focus countries.